-With the hope to broaden its investor base by attracting investors that seek to focus their investments on socially friendly assets, SFIL Group has designed this document (the Social Note Framework) in accordance with ICMA Social Bond Principles 2018.
-This Social Bond therefore aligns with market best practices.
+With the hope to broaden its investor base by attracting investors that seek to focus their investments on socially friendly assets, SFIL Group has designed this Social Note Framework in accordance with the social bond principles published by the International Capital Market Association (ICMA), as amended from time to time (the "Social Bond Principles").
+This Social Note Framework therefore aligns with market best practices.